trungkien-011001/Python---EDA---Football-Players-Analysis-Project/README.md

 - Libraries: Pandas, Matplotlib, seaborn
 ## 2. Project Aim:
 - To apply data cleaning such as standardizing data types, removing duplicates
-- To apply basic data analysis techniques to recognize outliers, trends, data distribution and relationship of the dataset
+- To apply basic EDA techniques to recognize outliers, trends, data distribution and relationship of the dataset
 ## 3. Step-to-step Process:
 - Collecting data from the data source
 - Reading data into a DataFrame